 If you’re paying lip service to workplace wellness and not putting in the correct practices, then that’s not enough.

-You want to create a work environment where employees thrive, and engagement is maintained, and whilst you may have worked hard to ensure you secured the best talent in the recruitment stage, it’s the next stage that is the hardest part.
+You want to create a work environment where employees thrive.
+Where engagement is maintained, and you keep the best talent.

 Nope, we’re not talking about getting the Bunsen burners out as though we’re back in science class.
 We’re talking about the type of experimentation that allows employees to let their creativity and problem-solving skills develop.